alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 ## Contacts
 Each PVNK starts the game with two level 1 **Contacts** or one level 2 **Contact**.
 Roll on the NPC table on p.116.

 **Level 1 Contacts**- Standard contact.
 Merely an acquaintance.
-Level 1 contacts will charge for meaningful inormation and help.
+Level 1 contacts will charge for meaningful information and help.

 **Level 2 Contacts**- A friend.
 You have done each other some favors and there is a certain level of trust.
 DR-2 on any Presence check when attempting to get a Level 2 contact to do something for you.
 Level 2 contact will not charge for simple things.